ellailan/pm/prompts.md

 ## Prompt 7 — Remove Redundant UI Elements

 **User Request:**
-Get rid of the following redundant items: where it says "Ella Lan" at the bottom, the topmost search bar and the topmost "New" button.
+Get rid of the following redundant items: where it says "Ella Lan" at the bottom, the topmost search bar, and the topmost "New" button.
 It's repeating features that are not needed.

 **Result:**
 - Removed user avatar/name block from sidebar footer